Open-Earth-Foundation/OpenClimate/api/API.md

   - `datasource_id`: the source of the identifier
   - `created`: when this identifier record was first imported
   - `last_updated`: when this identifier was last updated
+- `has_data`: boolean; says whether there is data available for this actor.
+Null if unknown.
+- `has_children`: boolean; says whether there are parts for this actor.
+Null if unknown.
+- `children_have_data`: boolean; says whether there is data for the parts of this actor.
+Null if unknown.
+- `root_path_geo`: an array of actors that this actor is part of    geographically, up to and including EARTH, the root actor.
+It is in order from the most immediate parent to the root.
+Each actor in the array has the following properties:
+  - `actor_id`: ID of the actor
+  - `name`: default name for the actor; an OK fallback if no language match
+  - `type`: type of the actor